Mr4k/blog/content/foul-play.md

 I showed Nick and then we both turned off our computers and went outside for the rest of the day.

 What we had found was a way for any application (or game) on the Playdate to gain full control of the device.
 That meant in theory Playdate games could now use networking.
-Unfortunately that also meant games could ruin your device, buy things for you and steal your wifi password.
+Unfortunately that also meant games could ruin your device, buy things for you and steal your wifi password[ref]Of course some of these are simpler to pull of than others in practice.[/ref].
 So I tried to do the mature thing and reported it to Panic.

 They responded very quickly and said they were already aware of the issue and were going to fix it as soon as they could.